RainTrap341/NorthstarDocs/docs/Wiki/installing-northstar/troubleshooting.md

 ## I used a command to set my player/gun XP level and I set it too high so now my game crashes when trying to join multiplayer

-{% hint style="warning" %}
+!!! warning
     The following command will reset all your loadouts and levels!
-{% endhint %}

 Open console in-game in main menu, type in `ns_resetpersistence` and press enter.
 Close console again and click on "Launch Northstar".
 All your stuff should now be reset.